Discourse on the Arts and Sciences: Response

-Rousseau anticipated that his response would cause "a universal outcry against me", but held that "a few sensible men" would appreciate his position.
+Rousseau anticipated that his essay would cause "a universal outcry against [him]", but held that "a few sensible men" would appreciate his position.
 He holds that this will be because he has dismissed the concerns of "men born to be in bondage to the opinions of the society in which they live in."
 In this he includes "wits" and "those who follow fashion".
 He maintains that those who reflexively support ways of thinking that mirror the times they live in merely "play the free-thinker and the philosopher", and had they lived during the age of the French Wars of Religion these same people would have joined the Catholic League and "been no more than fanatics" advocating the use of force to suppress Protestants.

-Oddly Rousseau, who claims to be motivated by the idea of bringing forth something to promote the happiness of mankind, sets most of humanity as his adversaries.
-Scholar Jeff J. S. Black points out that this is because Rousseau wants his work to outlive him.
-Rousseau holds that if he wrote things that were popular with the fashionable and trendy, his work would fade with the passing of fashion, "To live beyond one's century, then, one must appeal to principles that are more lasting and to readers who are less thoughtless."

 Rousseau's argument was controversial, and drew a great number of responses.
 One from critic Jules Lemaître (1853–1914) called the instant deification of Rousseau as "one of the strongest proofs of human stupidity."
+Several critics argued that the idea of an ancient golden age was a myth, and argued that Rousseau failed to indicate at what point humans' moral decline occurred.
 Rousseau himself answered five of his critics in the two years or so after he won the prize.
-Among these five answers were replies to Stanisław Leszczyński, former King of Poland, the Abbé Raynal, and the "Last Reply" to Charles Bordes.
-These responses provide clarification for Rousseau's argument in the Discourse, and begin to develop a theme he further advances in the Discourse on Inequality – that misuse of the arts and sciences is one case of a larger theme, that man, by nature good, is corrupted by civilization.
+Among these five answers were replies to Stanisław Leszczyński, former King of Poland, the Abbé Raynal, and the "Last Reply" to the philosopher Charles Borde.
+These responses provide clarification for Rousseau's argument in the First Discourse, and begin to develop a theme he further advances in the Discourse on Inequality – that misuse of the arts and sciences is one case of a larger theme, that man, by nature good, is corrupted by civilization.
 Inequality, luxury, and the political life are identified as especially harmful.
+Critics also noted that Rousseau did not offer any solutions to the corruption of human morals.
+Rousseau acknowledged this, noting that he had only tried to locate its sources rather than to find a solution.

+Oddly, Rousseau, who claims to be motivated by the idea of bringing forth something to promote the happiness of mankind, sets most of humanity as his adversaries.
+Scholar Jeff J. S. Black points out that this is because Rousseau wants his work to outlive him.
+Rousseau holds that if he wrote things that were popular with the fashionable and trendy, his work would fade with the passing of fashion, "To live beyond one's century, then, one must appeal to principles that are more lasting and to readers who are less thoughtless."

-Rousseau's own assessment of the essay was ambiguous.
-In one letter he described it as one of his "principal writings," and one of only three in which his philosophical system is developed (the others being the Discourse on Inequality and Emile), but in another instance he evaluated it as "at best mediocre."
+Rousseau's own assessment of his First Discourse was ambiguous.
+In one letter he described it as one of his "principal writings," and one of only three in which his philosophical system is developed (the others being the Discourse on Inequality and Émile), but in another instance he evaluated it as "at best mediocre."